MantledIllusion/cotton-flow/README.md

 ... and many more.

-Nevertheless, Cotton does not enforce the use of any of this functionality, but rather allows to utilize Vaadin natively whenever favored or necessary.
+Nevertheless, Cotton does not enforce the use of this functionality, but rather allows utilizing Vaadin natively whenever favored or necessary.

 ## In which environments can Cotton be used?